BlogSpam-Net/blogspam-wordpress-plugin/README.md

 This directory contains the source code to a plugin for Wordpress, which tests incoming comments against the [BlogSpam.net](http://blogspam.net/) comment-testing service.
 (The source code for the service itself is [available upon github](https://github.com/skx/blogspam.js/))

+The plugin is designed to test incoming comments on your blog, in real-time, and automatically mark spam comments as spam.

 Installation